radio4000/supabase/README.md

 - You could build your own thing!
 - See the [radio4000/cms](https://github.com/radio4000/cms) project

-## Self-hosted
+## Self-hosting

-See the guide to [self-hosting with Supabase](https://github.com/radio4000/supabase/blob/main/self-hosted.md).
+See the guide to [self-hosting with Supabase](https://github.com/radio4000/supabase/blob/main/self-hosting.md).

 ## Tips